Marcel-Allam/genomics-nextflow-variant-calling/README.md

 8. Disclaimer

-This pipeline is intended for educational and portfolio use only.
+This pipeline is intended as a portfolio project.
-It must not be used to guide clinical diagnosis or treatment.
+It has not undergone analytical validation, regulatory certification, or clinical quality assurance procedures required for diagnostic use.

 ---